 The Corsair HS60 HAPTIC are wired-only gaming headphones with a similar look and performance to the Corsair HS60 PRO SURROUND.
 However, they come with a haptic bass slider and a distinct 'Arctic Camo' print surrounding their earcups.
 Also, unlike the PRO SURROUND, they only have a USB-A audio cable, so they can't be used with Xbox One.
 On the upside, they're compatible with Corsair iCUE gaming software, so you can customize their bass-heavy sound profile to your liking.
 See also our recommendations for the best gaming headsets, the best PS4 headsets, and the best gaming headsets under $100.

 The Corsair HS60 HAPTIC Stereo Gaming Headset are better for wired gaming than the Razer BlackShark V2.
 The Corsair are better-built, and their microphone has a better recording quality and noise handling performance.
-Also, they come with a haptic bass slider that may be preferred by listeners who like a bass-heavy sound.
+Also, they come with a haptic bass slider that may be preferred by listeners who like a bass-heavy sound, although if used at a medium to high level, feedback can bleed into the mic.
 That said, the Razer are still a decent option for wired gaming.
-They have a more stable fit, their default sound profile is more neutral, and they're compatible with Xbox One.
+They have a more stable fit, their default sound profile is more neutral, and they're compatible with Xbox One via an analog connection.

 The Corsair HS60 and the Corsair HS60 HAPTIC Stereo Gaming Headset are both good for wired gaming, so depending on your listening habits, you may prefer one over the other.
 The HAPTIC come with a haptic bass slider, and their microphone has a better recording quality and noise handling performance.
+That said, if you're using their haptic bass feature on a somewhat high setting, it can bleed into the mic.
 However, the HS60 are compatible with the Xbox One, unlike the HAPTIC.

 The Corsair HS60 HAPTIC Stereo Gaming Headset are better for wired gaming than the Corsair VOID RGB Elite.
 The HAPTIC are better-built, more comfortable, and more stable.
 Their microphone's recording quality and noise handling performances are better, too.
-Fans of a bass-heavy sound may appreciate the HAPTIC's haptic bass slider.
+Fans of a bass-heavy sound may appreciate the HAPTIC's haptic bass slider, although if you're using it on a somewhat high setting, it can bleed into the mic.
 However, the VOID RGB Elite have a better frequency response consistency.